ebarlas/openjdk-mail-search/README.md

 * Maximum token size of 500
 * Maximum of 2,500 terms per indexed mail record
 * Git and Mercurial changeset emails are not indexed

+## Project

+These are the various tools in this repo:
+* `main.py` - CLI tool for seeding mailing list index
+* `server.py` - AWS Lambda API server for processing mailing list queries
+* `updater.py` - AWS Lambda scheduled job for continuously updating indexes
+* `index.html` - static website with mailing list search interface

+The website is deployed using a simple AWS stack:
+* DynamoDB - indexes and metadata stored here
+* S3 - static website content, including the search page
+* CloudFront - website gateway with API lambda function attached
+* Lambda - compute for API server and scheduled job

 ## DynamoDB